 Preheat the oven to 450 degrees.

-In a small bowl, mix the salt, pepper, red pepper, chili powder, paprika, and garlic powder together.
+In a small bowl, mix the salt, pepper, red pepper, chili powder, paprika, garlic powder, and red pepper flakes together.

 Cover a baking sheet with aluminum foil.
-Place chicken thighs on the prepared baking sheet.
+Place the chicken thighs on the prepared baking sheet.

-Coat both sides of chicken with spice mixture.
+Coat both sides of chicken with the spice mixture.

-Cook for 15 minutes on first side and flip.
-Continue cooking for 15 minutes on second side.
+Cook for 15 minutes with the skin side down.
+Remove the pan from the oven, flip the pieces over and continue cooking for 15 minutes on the second side.